-Our Centre provides full-time places for up to sixteen children, which are allocated by East Sussex County Council’s SEND Panel.
-This year (2020) we have been undergoing an impressive rebuilding of our facilities and our children now have new purpose built classrooms and therapy rooms.
+Our Centre provides full-time places for up to fourteen children, which are allocated by East Sussex County Council’s SEND Panel.
+Last year (2020) we underwent an impressive rebuilding of our facilities and our children now have new purpose-built classrooms and therapy rooms.

 All children on roll have Education and Health Care Plans for severe and specific language needs.
 Our Language Centre is designed to offer intensive specialist interventions with specialist teachers, TAs, and Speech and Language Therapists, with the aim of returning pupils to mainstream with all the necessary Speech and Language skills they need.
 An NHS Speech and Language Therapist also spends dedicated time with the children in our Language Centre to provide 1:1 therapy and liaise with staff.
 All of our children in the Language Centre access individualised speech/language programmes devised by the therapy team and delivered by the staff team within the Language Centre.